Enemas: Is this the recovery tool you’re not using yet?

 - Unpleasant breath

-If you experience any of these conditions, perhaps you should consider an enema.
-Whenever you’re feeling lethargic or constipated, it’s a possible sign that an enema can be considered.
-Even if you’re feeling great, releasing extra toxins may make you feel even better.
+If you experience any of these conditions, it’s a possible sign that an enema can be considered.
+Even when you’re feeling great, helping to release extra toxins may make you feel even better.

 The relationship between constipation and herpes infection, supported by research, is an interesting one discussed in our Antiviral Protocol:

-- In order to manage a virus, whether it’s dormant or active, we always encourage people to learn how to do an old-fashioned home enema.
+- In order to help manage a virus, whether it’s dormant or active, we always encourage people to learn how to do an old-fashioned home enema.
 This applies to a virus like herpes that has been linked to constipation, and to many other viruses.
-Constipation is a common side effect of a virus.
-A simple home enema treatment has been used to rid the body of viruses during major epidemics, including flu epidemics, for centuries.
+Constipation can be a common side effect of a virus.
+A simple enema treatment was reportedly used during major epidemics, including flu epidemics, for centuries.6

-- You can familiarize yourself with the home enema as a day-to-day wellness and recovery tool, and you can also use it to protect yourself against another viral epidemic.
-For most of us, we’re under so much stress, and our immune systems are so slammed all the time, that if a virus does begin to make its way around the world, we could be vulnerable.
-This is again why learning how to do a home enema can be so vital.
+- You can familiarize yourself with the home enema as a day-to-day wellness and recovery tool, and you can also use it to help support yourself in another viral pandemic.
+For most of us, we’re under so much stress, and our immune systems are so slammed all the time, that when a virus does begin to make its way around the world, we could be vulnerable.
+This is again why it may help to learn how to do a home enema.

-As you approach a healthier lifestyle and begin The Body Ecology Diet, home enemas are also incredibly important for:
+As you recommit to your health and begin embracing the Body Ecology lifestyle, home enemas may also be helpful for:

-- Colon Cleansing – If you’re using any type of clay cleansing agents to pull toxins out of the system, you’ll want to use an enema to help release the bulk.
-You don’t want to pull out toxins and leave them with nowhere to go!
+- Colon cleansing – If you’re using any type of clay cleansing agent to pull toxins out of the system, you may want to include an enema to help release the bulk.
+Otherwise, you may pull out toxins and leave them with nowhere to go.

-- Fasting – If you choose to fast, home enemas could really help.
-You must keep things moving out of your body because your cells will be dumping their toxins quickly.
-You will feel miserable if you are not cleaning downstream.
-Once you’ve done an enema, you’re more hydrated, and all those toxins are out.
-And you’re going to think twice before you start adding toxic things back to your body.
-In this way, colonics and enemas help tremendously with food cravings.
+- Fasting – If you choose to fast, home enemas may be really useful.
+You must keep things moving out because your cells may be dumping their toxins.
+You’ll feel miserable if you’re not cleaning downstream.
+Once you’ve done an enema, you’re more hydrated, and many toxins may be released.
+You’re also going to think twice before you start adding toxic substances back into your body.
+In this way, colonics and enemas may help indirectly with food cravings.

-- Fermented Foods – As you begin to add fermented foods and drinks to your diet, such as cultured vegetables, kefir, CocoBiotic, or InnergyBiotic, you might experience symptoms of yeast and pathogenic bacteria die-off as the good bacteria begin to colonize your inner ecosystem.
-Gas and bloating are a signal that the mighty microbes are busy attacking toxic waste in and on the colon walls.
-Home enemas will rinse out the toxins, helping to shorten the discomfort you might be feeling.
+- Fermented foods – As you begin to integrate fermented foods and drinks into your diet, such as cultured vegetables, kefir, CocoBiotic, or InnergyBiotic, you might experience symptoms of yeast and pathogenic bacteria die-off as the good bacteria begin to colonize your inner ecosystem.
+Gas and bloating are a signal that the mighty microbes are busy attacking waste in and on the colon walls.
+Home enemas may help rinse out these toxins, helping to shorten the discomfort you might be feeling.

-- Liver Cleansing – Because your liver dumps its toxins into your colon, you want to make sure the colon is open and in perfect working order to move all those toxins out quickly.
-Interestingly, pimples are usually a sign of needing an enema and needing to help support your liver.
+- Liver cleansing – Because your liver dumps its toxins into your colon, you want to make sure the colon is open and in perfect working order to move all those toxins out quickly.
+Interestingly, pimples may possibly be a sign of needing an enema and requiring support for your liver.

-Home enemas are not a new fad or something that’s only performed by those obsessed with their health.
+They’re also not something that’s only performed by the health-obsessed.
 It wasn’t that long ago that home enemas were routinely prescribed by doctors as part of a normal cure for illness.

-An Egyptian king, as early as 1500 B.C., was known to receive routine home enemas by a physician who used them for regular medical treatments.
-The Egyptians believed that all diseases were caused by tainted, unwanted additions to food, or too much food, and understood how an enema could offer relief to serious situations.
+An Egyptian king, as early as 1,500 B.C., was known to receive routine home enemas by a physician who used them for regular medical treatments.
+The Egyptians believed that all diseases were caused by tainted, unwanted additions to food, or too much food, and understood how an enema may help offer relief to serious situations.7

 Ancient regions in Africa, Greece, Babylonia, India, and China used enemas.
-American Indians performed enemas.
+Native Americans performed enemas.
 Louis XIV had almost 2,000 enemas in his lifetime and stayed healthy throughout.
 And even the vivacious Mae West started every day with a morning enema.

 There are two types of home enemas:

-- The cleansing enema is retained for a short period of time until your natural peristaltic movement eliminates both the water and the loose fecal material.
-It is used to gently flush out the colon.
+1. The cleansing enema is retained for a short period of time until your natural peristaltic movement eliminates both the water and the loose fecal material.
+It gently flushes out the colon.

-Examples of cleansing enemas (added to water per enema kit instructions):
+Examples of cleansing enemas (added to water per enema kit instructions) include:

-- Apple Cider Vinegar – Helps with viral conditions and to clear mucous from the body.
-Great if you suffer from nasal congestion or asthma.
-(2-3 tbsp. diluted in water.)
+- Apple cider vinegar – May help with viral conditions and clearing mucus.
+May be useful if you suffer from nasal congestion or asthma.
+(2 to 3 tablespoons diluted in water.)

-- Burdock Root – Helps to eliminate calcium deposits and purify blood.
+- Burdock root – May support the elimination of calcium deposits and purification of the blood.

-- Catnip Tea – Relieves constipation and congestion and will bring down a high fever.
+- Catnip tea – May relieve constipation and congestion and help bring down a high fever.

-- Lemon Juice – Just what you need to clean the colon of fecal matter, balance its pH, and detoxify the system.
+- Lemon juice – Just what you need to help clean the colon of fecal matter, balance its pH, and detoxify the system.

-Examples of retention enemas (added to water per enema kit instructions):
+Examples of retention enemas (added to water per enema kit instructions) include:

 - Coffee – A coffee solution (we mean a mold-free, organic coffee like S.A.
-Wilson’s) stimulates both the liver and the gallbladder to release toxins.
-(15 minutes only; please consult with your doctor if you have hypertension.)
+Wilson’s) may help stimulate both the liver and the gallbladder to release toxins.2,11 (15 minutes only; please consult with your doctor if you have hypertension.)

-- Minerals – Helps rebuild the energy of the adrenals and the thyroid.
+- Minerals – May help rebuild the energy of the adrenals and the thyroid.

-- Probiotic Drinks – Great for candidiasis and other yeast infections.
+- Probiotic drinks – May be useful for candidiasis and other yeast infections.

-- Red Raspberry Leaf – High in iron, great for the eyes, and particularly helpful for women.
+- Red raspberry leaf – High in iron, supportive of the eyes, and particularly helpful for women.